nvcallow/SMART-Script/README.md

 # SMART-Script
-A bash script to collect SMART Drive Data and send it to a remote MySQL Database
+A bash script to collect SMART Drive Data and send it to a remote MySQL Database on a TrueNas Core setup.

 Requires MySQL Client, SmartMonTools, and BASH to be installed